-Maakua Ridge Trail is a 4 mile moderately trafficked loop trail located near Hauula, HI that features beautiful wild flowers and is rated as moderate.
+Maakua Ridge Trail is a 4 mile moderately trafficked loop trail located near Hauula, Hawaii that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 Ma`akua Ridge Trail (Papali Trail) is located near Hau'ula, Hawaii.
 The trail is great for trail running and normally takes 1-3 hours.
 It's a nice distance, and with lots of shade, it's a good one to do any time, any season.
 This one can be a bit moister than the Hau`ula Loop Trail.